ERB031/CRM-Ezro/README.md

 ## Notes
 - This uses Figma Plugin API to create nodes and set `reactions` for prototype links.
 - Ensure **Internet access is not required** to run — everything is local.
+- This project embraces an agile mindset; iterate in small steps and refine copy using agile framing.

 ## License